developing the structure needed to improve

 Now that you've seen how you compare, what are the next steps you could take?
 At Stroud we offer a variety of ways to help companies improve their Management Operating Systems.
 These range in commitment and scope from a one week introductory workshop to an organization wide MOS rollout.
 Some of the options we offer are listed below:

-- Week long workshop on the why, how, what of a Management Operating System
+- Week long workshop on the why, how, and what of a Management Operating System

 - Week long alignment audit with the leadership team to better understand MOS maturity and ways to improve